 Automatic grease recovery units (AGRU)

 AGRUs are more advanced grease traps that not only separate grease but also recover it for reuse or recycling.
 These units use mechanical methods to skim the grease from the top layer and store it in a separate container.
-AGRUs are ideal for larger establishments that generate significant amounts of grease and want to minimize waste and environmental impact.
+AGRUs are ideal for larger establishments that generate significant amounts of grease and want to minimise waste and environmental impact.

 Gravity grease traps